 The purpose of the Business Advisory Council (BAC) is to identify skills needed and suggest ways to teach them, advise on the types of jobs available, and create a relationship between our business, labor, and education communities.

-In 2021, Medina City Schools joined the BAC, and it now represents six school districts and the ESC.
+In 2021 Medina City Schools joined the BAC and it now represents six school districts and the ESC.

-The BAC met in March, April, June, July, October, November, December, and February since our last report.
+The BAC met in March, April, September, November, December, January, and February since our last report.

 Plan and Implementation Progress

 The BAC continued to add to the www.ownyourskill.org website with information for students to identify skills developed through extra-curricular activities and provided posters to all high schools.
 The site also offers definitions and information on work experiences to help students feel more confident in their choices.
 The Career Coach is using this with all of his students as well.

 In November of 2021, concerns were raised regarding students who cannot pass their end of course year exams.
 As there are only 11 companies in Medina County offering apprenticeship experiences, the Council recognized the challenges faced in trying to develop a pre-apprenticeship program.
 MCEDC was able to obtain a grant through ODJFS to fund a pre-apprentice coordinator position who was able to create the pre-apprenticeship program.

 The program developed is called the Workforce Academy and soft skills identified by the BAC are being incorporated into the classes to ensure modules meet the needs of business once the student graduates.
 The BAC is also designing a course called, “Rules of Work” to help students learn expectations when they start their first job.

 Each module has been tied to the OhioMeansJobs graduation seal so students will earn both the 12-point industry credential and the OMJ Seal for graduation.
 The BAC has reviewed the course work and ensured it meets the needs of business.
 Members of the BAC have taught classes and presented work opportunities.
 We anticipate graduating 130 students in 2023.